Samirhadiyal/Samirhadiyal/README.md

 ### 🚀 About Me

 I am a Computer Engineering student at **AVPTI, Rajkot**, focused on Machine Learning and building real world software systems.
 I enjoy working at the intersection of **data, logic, and clean system design**.

-Currently sharpening my skills in:
-- Machine Learning fundamentals
-- Writing clean and maintainable code

 ---